bastilian/poard/README.md

  $ CREATE_ORGS=<INSERT GITHUB ORG> npm run github:scrape # Scrape the GitHub orgs and repos and fill the database
  $ npm run dev                        # Starts the remix dev server on port 3000
 ```

+# Contributing

+Contributions are welcome!
+There are numerous `TODO` comments all over the repository, feel free to open a pull request addressing them.
+If you find a bug, fix it.
+And if you work on something, feel free to add more `TODO` comments for things that are out of reach or need further work. (fair use)

+## General TODOs

+This is a list of TODOs the aren't specific to any specific part, but the overall codebase.

+* [ ] Add proper stylesheets (possibly styled-components or similar) and cleanout inline styles
+* [ ] Cleanup and make type definitions proper
+* [ ] Setup cypress testing and add tests (if possible use vitest)

 # License (MIT)